KastnerRG/Read_the_docs/docs/project8.rst

 2) Materials
 ------------
-The starter files for the project can be found at in `fm-demodulation <https://github.com/KastnerRG/Read_the_docs/tree/master/project_files/fm-demodulation>`_.
+The starter files for the project can be found at in `bnn_project <https://github.com/KastnerRG/Read_the_docs/tree/master/project_files/fm-demodulation>`_.

-Read the README.md
+In the bnn_project folder contains:
+ - python: this folder contains dataset, weights and python file for running BNN in python.
+The python file implements BNN_MNIST class which can be used for learning how BNN works in python.
+To run the python code, we only need to use numpy.
+ - hls: hls testbench
+ - README.md and also use the

 3) Design Instructions
 ----------------------
-The Python code provides a functionally correct implementation of the FM demodulator written in Python.
-The ``mono_fm`` function taken directly from the ``scikit-dsp-comm'' library is:
+The Python code provides a functionally correct implementation of the BNN written in Python.
+The ``feed_forward_quantized`` function takes input (see the python code for details), and it runs the BNN based on XNOR.
-To run the python code, we only need to use numpy.

-.. code-block :: python3

-	unzip pyrtlsdr-master.zip
-	cd pyrtlsdr-master
-	python setup.py install

-.. code-block :: python3

-   def discrim(x):
-    """
-    function disdata = discrim(x)
-    where x is an angle modulated signal in complex baseband form.

-    Mark Wickert
-    """
-    X=np.real(x)        # X is the real part of the received signal Y=np.imag(x)        # Y is the imaginary part of the received signal b=np.array([1, -1]) # filter coefficients for discrete derivative a=np.array([1, 0])  # filter coefficients for discrete derivative derY=signal.lfilter(b,a,Y)  # derivative of Y,
-    derX=signal.lfilter(b,a,X)  #    "          X,
-    disdata=(X*derY-Y*derX)/(X**2+Y**2)
-    return disdata

 .. code-block :: python3